-If you allow the LAN speed to default to auto-sense, the OSA-Express Token Ring feature will sense the speed of the attached hub, router, or switch and insert into the LAN at the appropriate speed.
-If the OSA-Express is the first station on the ring then it will join the ring at the speed and mode specified.
-If auto-sense is specified then OSA-Express will join at 16Mbps full duplex and, if unsuccessful, will default to half duplex.
-If there are existing stations on the ring then the specified values are ignored and the OSA-Express will join the ring at the speed and mode active on the ring.
+If you allow the LAN speed to default to autosense, the OSA-Express Token Ring feature will sense the speed of the attached hub, router, or switch and insert into the LAN at the appropriate speed.
+If the OSA-Express is the first station on the LAN and the user specifies autosense, it will default to a speed of 16 Mbps and will attempt to open in full duplex mode.
+If unsuccessful, it will default to half duplex mode.

-The LAN must conform to the IEEE 802.5 (ISO/IEC 802.5) standard.
+The LAN must conform to the IEEE 802.5 (ISO/IEC 8802.5) standard.

-If you are not using auto-sense, the OSA will attempt to join the ring at the specified speed/mode, however, the speed/mode settings are only used when the OSA is first in the LAN or ring.
-If this fails, the OSA will attempt to join the ring as if auto-sense were specified.
+If you are not using auto-negotiate, the OSA will attempt to join the ring at the specified speed/mode, however, the speed/mode settings are only used when the OSA is first in the LAN or ring.
+If this fails, the OSA will attempt to join the ring as if auto negotiate were specified.